 via Kensa Heat Pumps

-Also known as Geothermal heating, these systems provide homes across the US with energy efficient heating options designed for added comfort, and lower utilities bills.
+Also known as geothermal heating and cooling, these systems provide homes across the US with energy efficient heating options designed for added comfort, and lower utilities bills.
 They come in a variety of sizes, including the size of the ground loop required for set up, depending on how much heating your home needs.

 An average home uses a 3-ton set-up, however this change based on land availability, local geology, and the size of your home.
 The biggest bonus is the US government offers tax rebates for energy efficient improvements, and state-by-state, you could even be eligible for other incentives.

 Cost: Generally cost around $15,000 per ton, but can go up to $25,000 per ton, depending on the project.

 - PV SOLAR POWER

 Solar power is becoming cheaper every year and there are so many benefits of investing, including low maintenance costs, helping the environment, reliability (for as long as the sun is shining, you’ll never have a blackout!) and solar has been proven to increase the value of your home.